 USD/MXN forecasts change all the time, affected by news events and relative sentiment towards the US and Mexican economies and this exchange rate is even more volatile than usual because of the uncertainties around the Coranavirus pandemic and the increase US interest rates.

-Since the end of June 2020, the Mexican peso had gained almost 10% against the dollar, the best performance among about 140 currencies tracked by Bloomberg.
+Still since the end of September 2020, the Mexican peso has gained around 10% against the dollar.
 The peso had also delivered the No.1 carry trade — the gains made by borrowing dollars and buying short-term peso-denominated securities — a reward for investors with the stomach to go in after a precipitous 18% selloff in the first half of 2020.

 The foreign exchange market convention for USD/MXN is to quote Mexican peso as Peso per US dollar.
 Thus a higher USD/MXN rate actually means one peso is worth less, that is you can buy more peso for 1 USD.

 You can read about other USD exchange rate forecasts here US Dollar Trends and Forecasts for 2021.

 Disclaimer: Please note any provider recommendations, currency forecasts or any opinions of our authors should not be taken as a reference to buy or sell any financial product.